Yurii Kovryzhenko: International activity

 From 2016 to 2019, he was a member of the organizing committee and speaker of the Chefs World Summit in Monte Carlo.

 From 2017 to 2019, he represented Ukraine at the World Gourmet Summit in Singapore.

 In 2018, as a chef, he joined the project "Uncounted since 1932" in Brussels, which aims to promote information about the Holodomor of the Ukrainian people and its recognition by other countries.

 In 2019, with the support of the Ministry of Foreign Affairs of Ukraine, he opened the Ukrainian cuisine restaurant Trypillia in Seoul, South Korea.

 In 2020, he coached the national culinary team for the IKA Culinary Olympics in Stuttgart.

 In 2021 and 2022, he was twice awarded a special prize, a gold medal, and the honorary title of Ambassadors of the Taste for the Global Gastronomy.

 In November 2021, he was included into the oldest culinary order of France—Disciples Escoffier International.

 In the autumn of 2021 he organized the Month of Ukrainian Cuisine in France, during which he opened a Ukrainian pop-up restaurant in Dijon, at the International Culinary Exhibition Foirde Dijon.

 In the summer of 2022, Yurii opened a Ukrainian cuisine restaurant in London.

-This is a modern Ukrainian neo-bistro in Chelsea district.
+It is a modern Ukrainian neo-bistro in the Chelsea district.

-Awards

 In 2017, he was awarded the Global Chef Awards in Singapore for the development of Ukrainian cuisine.

-In 2020, he received a gold medal from the French Association "Best of Gastronomie".

-In 2021 and 2022, Kovryzhenko received a gold medal, and the honorary title of Ambassadors of the Taste for the Global Gastronomy.